-You have got through to the end of the interview and now is the time to set your own expectations on both the possibility of a job offer and when that is likely to come through.
+You have got through to the end of the interview.
+Now is the time to set your own expectations on both the possibility of a job offer and when that is likely to come through.

-In terms of what actually happens in the days and weeks after the interview, this will be very different from one employer or recruiter to the next.
-If you have more interviews in the pipeline then keep those options open until you have a written offer of employment.
-The last thing you want to do is turn down a perfectly good job offer or interview invitation and then not get offered the job you’ve been waiting for!
+What happens after the interview will vary from one employer or recruiter to the next.
+If you have more interviews in the pipeline, keep those options open until you have a written offer of employment.
+The last thing you want to do is turn down a perfectly good job offer or interview invitation and then find that an anticipated job offer doesn’t come through.

-Lastly, after the interview, if there’s a recruitment agency involved, call your recruitment consultant to let them know how you think the interview went.
+Finally, if a recruitment agency is involved, call your consultant to let them know how you think the interview went.
 They will probably want to speak with you before the interviewer contacts them.
-They may even have feedback for you already!
+And they may even have feedback for you already!

 Relax.
-The interview is over and you have done your best!
+The interview is over and you did your best!

-Do not be disheartened if the interview didn’t go as planned, just remember to be yourself and if that isn’t good enough then so be it.
-It doesn’t mean that you aren’t good enough for the role, sometimes the fit just isn’t right and the organisation may not have been right for you anyway.
+As long as you were true to yourself in the interview, don’t be disheartened if you don’t receive a job offer.
+It doesn’t mean that you aren’t good enough for the role, sometimes the fit just isn’t right.
+The organisation may not have been right for you anyway.

-Even if you don’t get an offer, you can treat the interview as a learning opportunity.
+And even if you don’t get an offer, you can always treat any interview as a learning opportunity.